awaregroup/tsi-aged-care-copilot/docs/AWARE-SETUP.md

   * Click Add scope
   * Set Scope name to access_as_user
   * Set Who can consent to Admins and users
-  * Set Admin consent display name and User consent display name to Access Chat Copilot as a user
+  * Set Admin consent display name and User consent display name to'Access Chat Copilot as a user'
-  * Set Admin consent description and User consent description to Allows the accesses to the Chat Copilot web API as a user
+  * Set Admin consent description and User consent description to 'Allows access to the Chat Copilot web API as a user'
 * Add the web app frontend as an authorized client application
   * Click Add a client application
   * For Client ID, enter the frontend's application (client) ID
   * Check the checkbox under Authorized scopes
   * Click Add application
-* Add permissions to web app frontend to access web api as user
+* Add permissions to the web app frontend to access web api as user
   * Open app registration for web app frontend
   * Go to API Permissions
   * Click Add a permission